-We couldn’t decide what was the most impressive in this tropical dome, the 35-metre indoor waterfall or the cloud walk.
+We couldn’t decide what was the most impressive in this tropical dome, the 35-meter indoor waterfall or the cloud walk.

 Gardens, Lakes and More

-Even though the above features tend to steal all the limelight there are much more sights to see in the gardens.
+Even though the Gardens By The Bay attractions we have mentioned tend to steal all the limelight there are much more sights to see in the gardens.

 There is a 440-metre wooden walkway around Dragonfly Lake.
 We spotted fish, dragonflies and much more, along with huge sculptures of lilypad and frogs.